 Prior Authorization-the Provider's or the Participant's request to BCI, or delegated entity, for a medical necessity determination of a Participant's proposed treatment.
 BCI or the delegated entity may review medical records, test results and other sources of information to make the determination.
 Prior Authorization is not a determination of benefit coverage.
-Benefit coverage and eligibility for payment is determined solely by BCI.
+Benefit coverage and eligibility for payment is determined solely by BCI, on behalf of the Trust.